27th Satellite Awards

 The 27th Satellite Awards is an award ceremony honoring the year's outstanding performers, films and television shows, presented by the International Press Academy.

 The nominations were announced on December 8, 2022.
 The winners were announced on March 3, 2023.
 The awards presentation took place at The Beverly Hills Hotel.

-Top Gun: Maverick led the film nominations with ten, followed by Babylon, Elvis and The Fabelmans with nine each.
+Top Gun: Maverick led the film nominations with 10, followed by Babylon, Elvis and The Fabelmans with nine each.
 Better Call Saul's sixth and final season, and The Righteous Gemstones led the television nominations with four apiece.
-Six of the special achievement award recipients were announced on January 13, 2023; however, the Mary Pickford Award recipient was announced on February 22, 2023.
+Six of the special achievement awards recipients were announced on January 13, 2023; however, the Mary Pickford Award recipient was announced on February 22, 2023.